top of page

 Change isn't occasional.
 It's daily work.
 Yet 88% of change efforts produce no lasting results.
 That’s daily rework, and it’s avoidable.

-Most changes fail because communication breaks down.
-It’s easy to miss.
-Inconsistencies, tensions, and even small differences in messaging compound quickly.
-Clarity makes it visible before it becomes costly.
+• Clarity: Most changes fail because communication breaks down.
+Inconsistencies and small differences in messaging compound fast.
+Make them visible before they become costly.

 Advising